icesplendent/Hw1_109061101/Hw1-6/README.md

 ## How to Use?
 1. initalize a mbed project with this main.cpp
 2. Use the PicoScope to see the waveform

+## Results
+The waveform observed via PicoScope has a frequency higher than 1kHz